swagshaw/MySystemCollege/README.md

 # SystemCollege
-- How to graduate from system college?
+- How to graduate from my system college?
 - Maybe it is the farthest one of all the shortcuts in the world.

 *SEE ISSUES*